thisismemukul/gettingStartedWithGithubInPoornima/Kaushik/readme.md

-My name is Kaushik, and i am good in Java.
+My name is Mukul Saini, and i am good in JavaScript.